AleRapchan/smartcontract-security-audity/audit_03.md

 ```

 ## Audit method and tools
 This audit was done manually.
-Automatic analysis tools is not reliable, give false positive and miss finding issues; manual auditing is still required
+Automatic analysis tools are not reliable, give false positive and miss finding issues; manual auditing is still required

 ## Audit Checklist
 - [ ] Check for warnings